 What to expect at a meeting

 Meetings are a group setting in which people can discuss recovery-related topics and support each other in their recovery journey.
 Our meetings are not based on the 12-step tradition, although those following a 12-step model are welcome.
 Instead we embrace an all-recovery model, and all people and pathways.
 This is not a treatment program; this is a space to create compassionate communication and mutual respect.
-These meetings are student-centered, with guidance provided by a Peer Recovery Support Specialist who is also a person in recovery.
+These meetings are student-centered, with guidance provided by a Peer Recovery Support Specialist who is also a person in long term recovery.

 Family and Friends Meetings